TimJohns/timjohns/README.md

 ##### Stop Starting and Start Finishing
 Essentially the same idea as "Don't Put it Down, Put it Away" - and the trick in both cases is not to let perfectionism and scope creep get in the way of declaring victory, finishing, and putting it away.

+#### Other Management-Specific Ideas
+This is the wrong document for these, and I'll move them when I find a better place.
+Clearly these are also a work in progress.

+##### Catch Them Doing Something Right
+Never miss an opporunity to celebrate a win.
+I don't know what the right ratio is between celebratory feedback and course-correcting feedback, but make it higher.
+Relatedly, celebrate in public, but keep corrective feedback and discussions private.
+Use judgement to decide public or private setting for puzzling or neutral feedback and related discussions.
+But PUBLICLY CELEBRATE ALL THE WINS.